0xSpectr/0xSpectr.github.io/_posts/2025-08-30-browser-to-the-wire.md

 </ul>
 </details>

-7. since this is a internet gateway and the data needs to be routed outside of the network NAT takes place, the router will update the source IP to be its public IPv4(and update the source port to something unique if PAT is in use) and create a mapping inside its NAT table, for example heres a mapping from my routers dashboard
+7. since the data needs to be routed outside of the network NAT takes place, the router will update the source IP to be its public IPv4(and update the source port to something unique if PAT is in use) and create a mapping inside its NAT table, for example heres a mapping from my routers dashboard

 <details>
 <summary>NAT?</summary>